sanjos30/sanjaya-app/docs/cursor_design.md

 ### Current Limitations

-- Workflow execution stops after validation
-- Code generation not implemented
+- Code generation is stub/LLM-assisted; no project-specific frameworks yet
 - PR creation not implemented
 - Test execution not implemented